Mario Parente: Satan's Choice

 Parente was born in Hamilton, Ontario into a working-class family of Italian immigrants.
 Parente was born and grew up in the "lower" part of Hamilton under "the Mountain" as locals call the Niagara Escarpment.
-"Lower" Hamilton is generally considered to be a more poorer area than "upper" Hamilton.
+"Lower" Hamilton is generally considered to be a poorer area than "upper" Hamilton.
 As a teenager, he joined the Hamilton chapter of Satan's Choice Motorcycle Club in 1967.
 In a 2009 interview, Parente gave his reasons for joining Satan's Choice in 1967 as: "Be free.
 Ride the bike.
 That's it.
 And being with a bunch of individuals that wanted to help each other out".
 Despite being Italian-Canadian, Parente chose as his biker name "The Wop" in an attempt to turn a pejorative term into an affirmative one.
 The majority of the people in Ontario in 1967 were Protestants of British descent, and Parente stood out in the Hamilton chapter on the account of his Italian heritage, which he sought to turn to his advantage.
 Parente dislikes the name Mario, which he considers to be effeminate, and prefers to be called Mike.
 Parente's first conviction came shortly after he joined Satan's Choice.
 Parente was convicted of assaulting a police officer, whom he saw beating a man who was already in handcuffs, leading Parente to attack the policeman.
 Parente has frequently worked as a construction worker, as a welder and as a bouncer.
 Parente's biographer, the journalist Jerry Langton wrote about the differences between Parente and his rival Walter Stadnick: "While nobody has ever tracked down a legitimate job held down by Stadnick (and I have spent many hours trying), Parente had worked in construction and welding and regularly served as a bouncer at some of Hamilton's most notorious bars and strip-joints.
 It was a profession that put him head-to-head with Hamilton's street toughs and members of such esteemed local organizations as the Ball-Peen Hammer Boys.
 And he always came out on top".